-Law classes at the Faculty of Law are bachelor law classes.
+Law classes at the Faculty of Law are bachelor-level law classes.
 The classes on offer have been pre-selected for CES students who might not have a strong background in law/legal studies.
 That said, it is important to realize that these classes are demanding and require students to study law texts in detail.
 Classes typically meet once or twice a week, but require extensive self-study.
 Classes are typically worth 6.0 ECTS credits.
-In the Spring semester classes at this faculty run one week longer.